anders-kolstad/peatmoss_and_ditches/README.md

 _Nr 29 and 30 should be exluded from 2021 and 2022_

 `data/growthData.xlsx`
 Tabs: one per year.
-Combine these with rbind()

 Columns:
 - **ID**.
-Unique for each pin, but not each measurement. _old/new_ means the pin has been replaces, and you cannot compare them.
+Unique for each pin, but not each measurement. _old/new_ means the pin has been replaced, and you cannot compare them.
 - **Plot_no**.
 Vegetation quadrats, 1-28(-30).
 - **Pin_nr**.
 1-16, unique within each quadrat.
 Cranked wire / Shpagnum brush.
 - **Treatment**.